nickmmark/pulmonary-calculations/README.md

 Thus for patients on pressure control ventilation we only need four parameters to calculate MP: `RR`, `TV`, `Inspiratory Pressure (IP)`, and `PEEP`.

 ### Threshold
+As with Driving Pressure, the goal and cutoff for Mechanical Power is controversial.
+There are compelling arguements for several different values as a safe threshold: 12 vs 17 vs 22 J/min.
+Normal negative pressure breathing generates a mechanical power of about 2.4 J/min.
+Animal studies suggest the ventilator induced lung injury is unlikely if mechanical power is < 12 J/min.
+A [review of MIMIC-III and eICU databases](https://link.springer.com/article/10.1007/s00134-018-5375-6) found that MP > 17 J/min predictive of worse clinical outcomes including ICU mortality, 30-day mortality, ventilator-free days, ICU & hospital length of stay.
+Even at low tidal volumes, high MP was associated with in-hospital mortality.

 ## Mechanical Power and Driving Pressure Calculator